Latest Community Service Updates

 Questions?
 Contact the White Rock-South Surrey Primary Care Network at wrsspcneducation@fraserhealth.ca or 236.332.5401.

-FREE ONLINE BLOOD PRESSURE EDUCATION
+FREE BLOOD PRESSURE EDUCATION

 Approximately 22% of adults in Canada experience high blood pressure (hypertension).
 Effective management of your blood pressure can reduce the risk of heart disease and strokes.